NatiSayada/k3s-proxmox-terraform-ansible/README.md

 terraform apply --var-file=variables.tfvars
 ```

+> **_NOTE:_** If you have any more changes that you need to make for your environment, you can either update the `terraform/variables.tf` or `terraform/variables.tfvars`

-it can take some time to create the servers on Proxmox but you can monitor them over Proxmox.
+It can take some time to create the servers on Proxmox but you can monitor them over Proxmox.
 it should look like this now:

 ![alt text](pics/h0Ha98fXyO.png)

-### Ansible setup
+## Ansible setup

-First, update the var file in `inventory/my-cluster/group_vars/all.yml` and update the ```ansible_user``` that you're selected in the cloud-init setup. you can also choose if you wold like to install metallb and argocd. if you are installing metallb, you should also specified an ip range for metallb.
+First, update the var file in `inventory/my-cluster/group_vars/all.yml` and update the ```ansible_user``` that you're selected in the cloud-init setup. you can also choose if you would like to install metallb and argocd. if you are installing metallb, you should also specify an IP range for metallb.

-if you are running multiple clusters in your kubeconfig file, make sure to disable ```copy_kubeconfig```.
+If you are running multiple clusters in your kubeconfig file, make sure to disable ```copy_kubeconfig```.

-after you run the Terrafom file, your file should look like this:
+After you run the Terraform file, your file should look like this:

 ```bash
 [master]